chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Speed Dating Warm-Up

-Now let’s get to know each other and connect a bit.

-Time to wake up the room!

-We’re an international group here at ISWC, so let’s make some connections across cultures and backgrounds.
+To activate the room and build connections, we will start with a quick speed networking round. so let’s make some connections across cultures and backgrounds.

-**Please stand up for a quick speed networking round.**

-**Activity: Connect & Share (5 Min.)**
+Introductions:

-1. Please find a person near you — ideally someone you haven't talked to yet.
+1. Please find a person near you — ideally someone you haven't spoken to yet.
 2. You will interview each other using three quick questions.
 3. Each round lasts only 30 seconds per person.
 4. After each round: switch partners.